awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-push-notifications.rst

             }

    iOS - Swift
        #.
-Set up AWS Mobile SDK components with the following
+Set up AWS Mobile SDK components as follows.
-         :ref:`add-aws-mobile-sdk-basic-setup` steps.

-         #. :file:`Podfile` that you configure to install the AWS Mobile SDK must contain:
+         #.
+The :file:`Podfile` that you configure to install the AWS Mobile SDK must contain:

             .. code-block:: none